wynn0123/cap/docs/guide/index.md

 ```
 npm i @cap.js/server
 ```

+> [!NOTE]
+> It is recommended to use at least Node.js 14 or Bun 1.0.0.
+You might experience multiple issues on older versions of these runtimes.

 Now, you'll need to change your server code to add the routes that Cap needs to work.
 Here's an example with Express.js: